ptkoz/lua-captive-portal/README.md

 [![View demo video](https://img.youtube.com/vi/p0FRlCpmJHw/0.jpg)](https://www.youtube.com/watch?v=p0FRlCpmJHw)

 ## Running captive portal on OpenWRT

+Please note this captive portal currently works only with firewall3.
+Since OpenWRT 22.03, OpenWRT uses firewal4 (nftables) by default. firewall4 is not yet supported by this captive portal.

 You need to configure your OpenWRT a bit to make magic happen.
 This guide assumes that you have already [configured a guest WLAN on your device](https://wiki.openwrt.org/doc/recipes/guest-wlan-webinterface).